codegaze/codegaze.github.io/_posts/2016-01-11-a-bem-advice.md

 ---
 layout: post
-title: A simple BEM advice
+title: A Simple BEM Advice
 description: A simple BEM advice and how not to lose your mind
 post_description: And how not to lose your mind.
 categories: [Coding, CSS]